w3f/polkadot-wiki/docs/learn-relevant-links.md

   explains how to add a login process to a legacy Web2.0 application.
 - [A Distributed Drawing Program on Kusama](https://www.crowdcast.io/e/distributed-drawing) -
-  Expanding on his previous talk, Bill Laboon uses Shawn Tabrizi's `remarkable` codebase to make a node.js app which listens to the Kusama chain and allows users to set pixels to programmatically draw a shared picture.
+  Expanding on his previous talk, Bill Laboon uses Shawn Tabrizi's `remarkable` codebase to make a node.js app that listens to the Kusama chain and allows users to set pixels to programmatically draw a shared picture.